 Royal Mail’s operations continue.
 However, its absence rates are currently double what they normally expect which means some areas may experience a reduction in service levels at their local mail centre or delivery office.

-From 2 May Royal Mail will temporarily no longer deliver letters on a Saturday.
+As of 13 June, Royal Mail has resumed the delivery of letters on a Saturday.
 Tracked parcels, Special Delivery items and most parcel will still be delivered on Saturdays.
 To protect its staff and consumers.
 Customers should continue to post both letters and parcels as usual on Saturday as Royal Mail will continue Saturday collections from businesses, post offices and post boxes as normal.

 Royal Mail has implemented the following steps: